garbii/ToDoListService/readme.md

 ### *3- Using CI/CD with Circleci Environment*

-Each commit to Githup Repository(https://github.com/garbii/ToDoListService) will trigger the Circleci CI job.
-CI job will process the following steps.
+Each commit to Githup Repository(https://github.com/garbii/ToDoListService) will trigger the Circleci CI/CD job.
+CI/CD job will process the following steps.
 ```
 > 1- Githup send notify to circleci to make new build.